The period for transitioning from ISO 50001:2011 to ISO 50001:2018 has been extended to 21 February 2022.

 An ISO 50001 EnMS helps you develop a systematic approach to energy performance, procurement and usage.
 With ISO 50001, businesses cut both consumption and costs alongside reducing reliance on 3rd party energy suppliers, further de-risking operations.
 ISO 50001 procedures focus solely on sustainable energy practice with numerous additional requirements not covered by ISO 14001.

 ISO 50001:2018 was published on 21 August 2018 outlining the requirements for a data-driven process focused on continual improvement in energy performance.
-Certified organisations have three years to migrate to the revised version.
+Certified organisations have until 21 February 2022 to transition to the revised version of the standard.

 The most important change is the introduction of the High-Level Structure, Annex SL, which ensures compatibility with other energy management system standards including ISO 9001, ISO 14001 and ISO 45001, simplifying integration.